michalekb11/CoT-In-Multimodal-Transformers/README.md

 * Finally, small models (~1B parameters) struggle to produce effective CoT reasoning at all.
 The authors of this paper attempt to show that they can elicit reliable and effective CoT reasoning in small models, even in a multimodal setting.

 ### A two-stage approach to effective multimodal CoT prompting
-* The authors propose the breakdown of CoT into two steps
+* The authors propose the breakdown of CoT into two steps:
    1. Rationale Generation (QCM --> R)
    2. Answer Inference (QCMR --> A)